• Skip to primary navigation

 The following chart is an overview of engagement strategies for the five generations working side by side today.

-Engaging employees from diverse generations is a challenge that can be made easier by implementing a variety of HCM technology solutions.
+Engaging employees from diverse generations is a challenge that can be made easier by implementing a variety of workforce technology solutions.
 These include such functions as self-service, time and attendance, scheduling, and absence management.
-This HCM tool set can integrate with other HCM systems to help drive a new level of employee
+This workforce tool set can integrate with other workforce systems to help drive a new level of employee

 engagement in your workplace.